 Click Column Header to Sort.

-Perform a wide range of clerical, secretarial and general office duties including those of a confidential nature.
-Prioritize office activities and delegate work to student and/or casual employees.
+Perform a wide range of clerical, secretarial and general office duties including those of a confidential nature for the NYU-KAIST Global Innovation and Research Institute.
+Prioritize office activities and delegate work to student employees.
+May act as work leader to junior clerical support staff.
 Respond to inquiries displaying a comprehensive knowledge of the department's activities, policies and programs.
-Interact with the general public as NYU liaison and with University personnel including those at the senior level to resolve issues and problems.
+Interact with the general public as NYU liaison (including high profile academics and dignitaries from South Korea and around the world) and with University personnel (including those at the senior level) to resolve issues and problems.
 Customize and/or compose letters on own initiative or in response to requests for information.
 Perform general word processing duties utilizing intermediate to advanced-level functions.
 Modify and/or create databases and complex spreadsheets.
-Maintain and monitor complex department budgets and/or grants demonstrating strong analytical skills.
+Monitor complex department budgets and/or grants.

 NYU is an Equal Opportunity Employer and is committed to a policy of equal treatment and opportunity in every aspect of its recruitment and hiring process without regard to age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, reproductive health decision making, sex, sexual orientation, unemployment status, veteran status, or any other legally protected basis.
 Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.